Andrew Briggs: Personal life

 Andrew Briggs is a practising Christian.
+As a teenager, he was an officer on the Iwerne Christian camps, then ran by John Smyth.

 Briggs is a resident of Northmoor Road, Oxford, and for several years the artist Roger Wagner and Briggs lived in the same house, which ultimately led to them co-authoring a book, The Penultimate Curiosity: How science swims in the slipstream of ultimate questions.